What is a Blog

 Go to SEMRush, enter Quora.com, then go to the “Positions” report under “Organic Research”.
 This will show a list of every keyword that Quora ranks for: BUT…most of these won’t be related to your business at all.
 SEMRush also shows threads ranking anywhere in the top 100 by default.

 This is no use.

-Luckily, SEMRush has a super powerful filter built-in.
+Luckily, SEMRush has a super-powerful filter built-in.
 You can use this to filter for threads related only to certain keywords + ranking in the top 5.
+Hit “Apply”.

 Pick the 5-10 threads most suited to the article you’re trying to promote, then place thoughtful comments on them with a link back to your new article

-Robbie Richards has a long standing list on how you can promote your Blogpost to million in 30 days of starting.
+Robbie Richards has a long-standing list of how you can promote your blog post to thousands of people in 30 days.
 Read from him:

 Make Money with Your Blog

 You want to make money, right?
 Of course, you do.
 Everyone wants – and needs -to make money.
 So you started a blog since you’ve heard it’s an easy way to make cash, but you’re not quite sure how to actually make money doing it

 Monetize with CPC or CPM Ads

 One of the most common ways bloggers make money is through placing ads on their site.
 There are two popular types of ads: